Envy-Free Division of Land: Upper bounds on proportionality.

-\section{Upper bounds on proportionality}
+\section{Upper bounds on proportionality.}

-To complement the positive results presented in Section \ref{sec:2-agents}, we present here some negative results --- upper bounds on the attainable proportionality level.
+To complement the positive results presented in Section \ref{sec:2-agents}, we present here some negative results --- upper bounds on the attainable proportionality.

-The following generic technique is used in all impossibility results.
+The proof technique is explained in more detail in \cite{SegalHalevi2017Fair}.
 Assume that $C$ is a desert with $M$ water-pools.
 Consider two agents whose value measure is proportional to the amount of water in their land-plot.
 Suppose it is possible to give each agent an \spiece{} containing a single water pool, but impossible to give both agents more than one pool since there is room for at most a single \spiece{} touching two pools.
 Therefore, at least one agent has at most one pool and a utility of at most $1/M$.
-The arrangements of pools and the corresponding upper bounds are presented in Figure \ref{fig:negative-1}.
+The arrangements of pools and corresponding upper bounds are presented below.